auth0/docs/articles/policies/billing.md

 ## Change of billing email address

-It is possible to change the billing email address, but for security reasons the request should be performed by a Tenant Administrator by filing a new ticket through our [Support Center](${env.DOMAIN_URL_SUPPORT}).
+It is possible to change the billing email address, but for security reasons the request should be performed by a Domain Administrator by filing a new ticket through our [Support Center](${env.DOMAIN_URL_SUPPORT}).
 A member of our support team will then contact you in that same ticket with steps on how the request will proceed.
-Please note that if you are not a Tenant Administrator, we will not process this request.
+Please note that if you are not a Domain Administrator, we will not process this request.

 ### Special case

-Please note that the customers who created tenants via the Heroku hosting platform have to change the billing email address (or any other billing details) in those platforms.
+Please note that the customers who created domains via the Heroku hosting platform have to change the billing email address (or any other billing details) in those platforms.
 We cannot edit any billing information if you have used one of those services.

 ## Why is my credit card failing?